 Your work is mixed media and you use a combination of gouache and acrylic paints, oil stick, and graphite.
 What is it about these particular mediums that you enjoy?

-There’s something about using multiple mediums that add layers and a depth that resonates with me.
-It makes the work less one-dimensional, more interesting and less perfect…a little bit messier.
+There’s something about using multiple mediums that add layers and depth that resonates with me.
+It makes the work less one-dimensional, more interesting, and less perfect…a little bit messier.
 And I want to communicate a story or a history in my work, and I feel like I can’t do that with paint alone.

 Do you have a specific brand of gouache/acrylic paints that you like to use?